usi-verification-and-security/upprover/trunk/readme2update_cbmc_ver_info.txt

 4- make a private method as public symex_assignt::assign_symbol

-5- goto-symex/goto_symex.h.
-Removed const keyword : symex_configt symex_config;
+5- goto-symex/goto_symex.h  Removed const keyword : symex_configt symex_config;

+6-  goto-symex/goto_symex.h make phi_function virtual to allow our code to be executed, not cbmc's

 ----------------------------------
 Some important git diff from CBMC code